Skip to main content

 let bytes = pma.serialize();

-Deserializes the automaton from a given slice.
+Deserializes the automaton from the given slice.

 • source - A source slice.